 The Difference Between SOC 2 vs. SOC 3

 For more general use, a SOC 3 report is an optional add-on for a SOC 2 report that omits detailed control listings and sensitive information and employs modified system descriptions.
 In effect, it is a summarized version of the SOC 2 Type 2 report.
-As such, it is defined as a general use report and can be freely distributed.
+As such, it is defined as a “general use report” and can be distributed freely.

-In contrast to the hoops you would have to go through to obtain Amazon and Microsoft’s SOC 2 reports, both publicly share their SOC 3 reports.
+In contrast to the challenges of obtaining Amazon or Microsoft’s SOC 2 reports, both share their SOC 3 reports publicly.

-I hope this provides insight into why SOC 2 reports are restricted use and other alternatives if you would like a more general document.
-For more information, check out the AICPA’s guidance on the different SOC reports available, and if you’re considering a SOC 2 report, don’t hesitate to reach out to our team or visit our SOC 2 services page.
+For more information on why SOC 2 reports are restricted use and examples of other, more general alternatives, check out the AICPA’s guidance on the available SOC reports.
+If you’re considering a SOC 2 report, don’t hesitate to reach out to our team or visit our SOC 2 services page.